-Street Line: The sideline of a Street, as determined by deeds and plans recorded at the Registry of Deeds, or a building line laid out under G.L. c.
+Street Line: The sideline of a street or way, as determined by deeds and plans recorded at the Registry of Deeds, or a building line laid out under G.L. c.
 82, s.
-37. Where no line is thus legally established, then the Street Line shall be a line parallel with and twenty-five (25) feet distant from the center line of a traveled way.
+37. Where no line is thus legally established, then a line parallel with and twenty-five feet distant from the center line of a traveled way.